 What is missing here?

 The elephant in the room is your immune system!
-Your very wise and sophisticated immune system is stuck in self-attack mode.
+Your very wise and sophisticated immune system is stuck in a self-attack mode.
 And, the issue is not really about the tissue that is attacked.
 The real problem to solve is what your immune system is doing on a cellular level that created, and is perpetuating, this self-attack.
 Your immune system is dysregulated and confused.

 These immune self-attacks don’t typically occur unless certain conditions already exist or are triggered.
 Specifically, you:

-- May already have chronic inflammation, which overloads your immune system and makes you more vulnerable to self-attack.
+- Already had acute or chronic inflammation, which overloaded your immune system and made you more vulnerable to immune dysregulation.

-- Probably have chronic triggers, which can include food intolerances, chronic stress, and blood sugar dysregulation, among others.
+- Had acute or chronic triggers of inflammation, which can include food intolerances, chronic stress, and blood sugar dysregulation, among others.

 An immune specialist is outside the box of conventional medicine.
 We work like detectives to identify any sources of chronic inflammation, as well as immune triggers, and then help you reduce or resolve them.
 This massively lifts the burden off your overloaded immune system and helps your autoimmune response simmer down.